-Your Modified Adjusted Gross income and tax-filing status (single, married filing jointly, married filing separately) will also determine your if you are eligible to contribute to a Roth IRA for 2020.
-Your Modified Adjusted Gross Income (MAGI) is calculated by taking the Adjusted Gross Income (AGI) from your tax return and adding back in certain deductions such as student loan interest, self-employed taxes, home interest payments and higher education expenses.
+Your Modified Adjusted Gross Income (MAGI) and tax-filing status (single, married filing jointly, married filing separately) will also determine your if you are eligible to contribute to a Roth IRA for 2021.
+Your Modified Adjusted Gross Income is calculated by taking the Adjusted Gross Income (AGI) from your tax return and adding back in certain deductions such as student loan interest, self-employed taxes, home interest payments and higher education expenses.
 You can visit the IRS website and access Worksheet 2-1 to calculate your Modified Adjusted Gross Income.

-For those married and filing jointly, if your 2020 MAGI is below $196,000, you can contribute up to the yearly maximum of $6,000.
-For those age 50 or older, that maximum yearly amount increases to $7,000.
-The contribution limit to a Roth IRA begins to phase out and decreases for married households that have a MAGI between $196,000 and $205,999, and those who report more than $206,000 in MAGI are ineligible to contribute to a Roth IRA.
+For those married and filing jointly, if your 2021 MAGI is below $198,000, you can contribute up to the yearly maximum of $6,000 (or $7,000 if you are age 50 or older).
+The contribution limit to a Roth IRA begins to phase out and decreases for married households that have a MAGI between $199,000 and $207,000, and those who report more than $208,000 in MAGI are ineligible to contribute to a Roth IRA.

 Married couples that file separately and report MAGI levels exceeding $10,000 will not be eligible to contribute to a Roth IRA, whereas those who report a MAGI below $10,000 will be able to contribute at a reduced level.
 Tax filers that report as Head of Household or Married Filing Separately, but have not lived with their spouse in the past year will be able to follow the below limits and rules for singles.

 Contributions to Roth IRAs can be made until the federal tax filing day of the following year.
-Using our above example for Mary, she will be able to contribute to her Roth IRA for 2020 until the federal tax deadline of April 15, 2021.
-Contribution deadlines for 2019 have been extended until July 15th, 2020.
+Using our above example for Mary, she will be able to contribute to her Roth IRA for 2021 until the federal tax deadline of April 15, 2022.

 One of the main perks of contributing to Roth IRAs is that you will not be taxed when you ultimately take out your contributions in the future since Roth IRAs are funded with after-tax dollars.
 So if you’re looking for a current tax deduction, a Roth IRA is probably not the ideal investment tool.